Chin Augmentation Surgery

 While initial swelling will mask your new chin to a degree, your results should be fully noticeable within three to four weeks after chin augmentation surgery.
 Chin implants are created to last a lifetime, especially when they are screwed into place in the jawbone.

-What Will the Scars from the Incision Look Like, & When can I Exercise Again?
+What Will the Scars from the Incision Look Like After a Chin Augmentation?

 The chin augmentation procedure is performed through a very discreet incision made just under the chin.
 Alternatively, an incision may be made inside the mouth.
 Both types of incisions result in minimal scarring that is not noticeable.